US judge presses Trump administration on its refusal to return Kilmar Abrego Garcia

 GREENBELT, Md.
 (AP) — A federal judge said Tuesday that she will order sworn testimony by Trump administration officials to determine if they complied with her orders to facilitate the return of Kilmar Abrego Garcia, who was mistakenly deported to a notorious El Salvador prison.

-U.S. District Judge Paula Xinis in Maryland issued her order after Trump officials continually refused to retrieve Abrego Garcia, saying they defied a "clear" Supreme Court order.
+U.S. District Judge Paula Xinis in Maryland issued her order after Trump officials continually refused to retrieve Abrego Garcia.
+She said they defied a "clear" Supreme Court order.

 “The Supreme Court has spoken,” Xinis said, adding that what was said in the Oval Office on Monday “is not before the court.”